northeastern-datalab/diagrams_pattern_learning_user_study/README.md

 # Code to create all diagrams and statements for the visual diagrams study

+Note that the authors originally ran this code on a Windows 11 machine, version 10.0.226.31.4112, using WSL 2.2.4.0 and Ubuntu 20.04.6 LTS.
+The Python version in WSL/Ubuntu was 3.11.7 (Ubuntu).

 ## Installation instructions on Ubuntu

 1. Create a virtual environment with